Read, Rehome, Recycle: sell books online for easy money

 Are book-buying apps or listing platforms better?

 The answer to this question depends on your priorities.
 Is your focus to get as much cash as you can, regardless of how much effort you need to put in?
-Or, are you happy to settle for a lower amount, for the convenience of having someone else do most of the work for you?
+Or, are you happy to settle for a lower amount but with the convenience of having someone else do most of the work for you?

 If you’re in this for the long haul, there may be more money that comes your way, but it could take a long time to reap the profits.